 Management's discussion and analysis of our financial condition and results of operations are based on our unaudited condensed consolidated financial statements, which have been prepared in accordance with GAAP.
 The preparation of these financial statements requires us to make various estimates and judgments that affect reported amounts of assets, liabilities, sales, cost of sales, and expenses and related disclosure of contingent assets and liabilities.
+We base our ongoing estimates on historical experience and other assumptions that we believe to be reasonable in the circumstances.
+The business and economic uncertainty resulting from volatile geopolitical conditions, including expanded tariffs, have made such estimates and assumptions more difficult to calculate.
+Accordingly, actual results may differ from these estimates and assumptions.

 We believe that the estimates, assumptions and judgments involved in the accounting for sales reserves, allowance for uncollectible accounts receivable, excess, close-out and slow-moving inventory, impairment of long-lived assets, intangible assets and goodwill, and income taxes have the greatest potential effect on our financial statements, so we consider these to be our critical accounting policies and estimates.
-Because of the uncertainty inherent in these matters, actual results may differ from the estimates we use in applying these critical accounting policies and estimates.
-We base our ongoing estimates on historical experience and other assumptions that we believe to be reasonable in the circumstances.
-Refer to Part II, Item 7 in our Annual Report on Form 10-K for the year ended December 31, 2023 for additional information regarding our critical accounting policies and estimates.
+Refer to Part II, Item 7 of our Annual Report on Form 10-K for the year ended December 31, 2024 for additional information regarding our critical accounting policies and estimates.